-water for camp and mine purposes is obtained from a well about one mile northeast of the mine.
+Water for camp and mine purposes is obtained from a well about one mile northeast of the mine.
 There also is a large reservoir for the ponding of flood waters for milling purposes.
-(For details of equipment see appendix 1)
+(For details of equipment see appendix 1).

-- 4. MAPS and ILLUSTRATIONS: Accompanying this report are the following maps and illustrations: - A. General property may on scale of 300 feet to 1 inch, showing claims and general surface geology. - B. Vertical section S 45° W through Allison shaft, on scale of 300 feet to 1 inch, showing the vein system and geology at depth. - C. Composit plan map of Allison mine on scale of 30 feet to 1 inch, showing surface and underground workings, and their relation to the
+- 4. MAPS and ILLUSTRATIONS: Accompanying this report are the following maps and illustrations: - A. General property map or scale of 300 feet to 1 inch, showing claims and general surface geology. - B. Vertical section S 45° W through Allison shaft, on scale of 300 feet to 1 inch, showing the vein system and geology at depth.